 If you are like me, you probably work to help your children focus on the business of being kids.
 We want childhood to be a happy time for learning and development, not for fear and concern.
 As parents, we may want to shelter our children from scary things like the realities of emergency medical situations.
-I know I worry that if I start talking with my kids about circumstances that would require first aid, I may end up terrifying them.
+I know I worry that if I start talking with them about circumstances that would require first aid skills for kids, I may end up terrifying them.
 The protector in me wants to shelter my kids and allow them to enjoy life, free of worry and concern.

 Knowing they have these skills, even if they never have to use them, will increase their self-confidence and their compassion for others.
 Confidence and compassion are two qualities I certainly want for my children.